A big part of what you get when you travel with Work the World is the on-the-ground support our in-country teams provide.

 Your catering team will cook local specialities and more familiar Western dishes when you need some home comfort.
 And if you’re vegetarian, pescatarian, vegan, gluten intolerant, lactose intolerant, or you’re just not that into spicy food, your chef will cater to all dietary requirements.

 "We had a full-time chef churning out the most amazing Sri Lankan curries, roti, street food and barbecues"!
 Edward Spraggon, Sri Lanka

 You’ll also get the chance to spend time with your catering team learning how to cook local dishes.
 This is a hands-on, step-by-step lesson once a week.
 Work the World’s catering teams are protective over their recipes, so if you take it home with you, to keep it secret.

 The housekeeper is there to make sure your living spaces are kept clean and tidy.
 They’re responsible for cleaning all areas including the dining areas, bathrooms, bedrooms and other common areas.

 Note that in light of COVID-19 your housekeeper will be operating under new, more intensive cleaning and sanitation procedures.

 Your Language Teacher

-The language teacher comes over to the house twice per-week.
-They’ll help get you up to speed with both everyday words and phrases, and clinical terminologies specific to your discipline and the departments you’ll be spending time in.
+Your language teacher delivers lessons in the house twice per-week.
+These help you with everyday words and phrases, and clinical terminology specific to the departments you’ll be spending time in.

 There’s nothing they haven’t seen before and no issue they can’t resolve.
 With their amazing hospital relationships, in-depth knowledge of the country and years of experience, they’ve got your back.